prashpal/ds-algo-playground/leetcode/README.md

 # Leetcode
-- Based on Neetcode 150 set of problems (https://neetcode.io/practice?tab=neetcode150)
 - Each data structure (array, tree, etc) has
-  1. Header file with function definitions
-  2. Test file to excercise the function definitions
+  1. src folder with header and cpp files
+  2. test folder with testes for each algorithm
 - Unit tests are based on Google C++ unit test framework (https://github.com/google/googletest)